-The Company is subject to U.S. federal examinations for the years 2011 forward.
-With limited exceptions, the Company is no longer subject to U.S. federal, state or local examinations by tax authorities for years prior to 2011.
+Net operating loss carryforwards of the Company are subject to review and possible adjustment by the taxing authorities.
+In addition, the Company is subject to U.S. federal examinations for the years 2012 forward.
+With certain exceptions (e.g. the net operating loss carryforwards), the Company is no longer subject to U.S. federal, state or local examinations by tax authorities for years prior to 2012.
 There are no U.S. federal tax examinations currently in progress.

-The Company's Minnesota Corporation Franchise Tax returns for tax years ending December 31, 2010 through December 31, 2013, are currently under review.
+The Company's Minnesota Corporation Franchise Tax returns for tax years ending December 31, 2011 through December 31, 2013, are currently under review.

-(12) Stock Options
+(13) Stock Options

 The Company has adopted the Amended and Restated 2003 Stock Incentive Plan (the Plan) that includes both incentive stock options and nonqualified stock options to be granted to employees, officers, consultants, independent contractors, directors and affiliates of the Company.
-At December 31, 2014 and 2013, according to the Plan, 19,800,000 and 12,300,000 shares, respectively have been authorized and reserved.
+At December 31, 2015 and 2014, according to the Plan 1,320,000 shares have been authorized and reserved.
 The board of directors establishes the terms and conditions of all stock option grants, subject to the Plan and applicable provisions of the IRC.
 Incentive stock options must be granted at an exercise price not less than the fair market value of the common stock on the grant date.
 The options granted to participants owning more than 10% of the Company's outstanding voting stock must be granted at an exercise price not less than 110% of fair market value of the common stock on the grant date.
 The options expire on the date determined by the board of directors, but may not extend more than 10 years from the grant date, while incentive stock options granted to participants owning more than 10% of the Company's outstanding voting stock expire five years from the grant date.
 The vesting period for employees is generally over four years.
 The vesting period for nonemployees is determined based on the services being provided.